GrosSacASac/blog-public/technology/html-sucks.md

 What is difference between a `<select>` and a group of  `<input type="radio">` ?
 It is the visual appearance.
 But they do the same.
 Which mean it should have been a CSS appearance instead.

 ## No binary version

 No binary html version means it misses out on some compression.

 Opera mini uses a version of binary html, that is sent by opera mini servers to reduce bandwidth.

 No binary means that inlining binary data like images inside html requires base64 encoding which takes extra data than the binary version

 ## Conclusion

-Write in the comments if you have more
+Write in the comments if you have more.

+HTML is still the best we have for many reasons : It is both human and machine readable, it is extensible with JavaScript and CSS, it is accessible with screen readers and more, it is lightweight, viewable on any modern device on the planet, and open standard which continues to evolve.